Siphon880gh/devbrain/Enterprise - DevOps, Server Admin, SaaS Scaling, Payment Systems/__Web Hosting - Dedicated Server or VPS/_ GET STARTED - Setup Dedicated Server Checklist.md

 	- If Hostinger, their malware scanner [https://support.hostinger.com/en/articles/8450363-vps-malware-scanner](https://support.hostinger.com/en/articles/8450363-vps-malware-scanner)
     - How to navigate to the malware from services dashboard (Hostinger hpanel, GoDaddy dashboard, etc)
     - Is malware free, times one payment, or monthly/yearly?
 Or keep deactivated (often they let you scan but not fix for free)
-    - Is there a firewall from the web hosting management panel? or do you have to run ufw?
+    - Is there a firewall from the Web Hosting Control Panel? or do you have to run ufw?
 - Domain name
 	- Domain name
 	- Refer to tutorial on domain and dns editing.
 There are many ways to do it.
 One way is to have namecheap domain with two A records to the public IP of your webhost at "@" and "\*" (unless you want different public ip between www and other subdomains)